Towards Automated Discovery of Asymmetric Mempool DoS in Blockchains: Found Exploits

 While a FIFQ mempool can not be vulnerable to eviction attacks, it can be easily locked by Exploit $XT_8$ as follows: Whenever the attacker observes an empty slot present in the mempool, she sends a pending transaction of a minimally necessary fee to occupy the slot.
 Any transactions that arrive after will encounter a full mempool and are declined.

 {\bf Exploit $XT_9$: Locking mempool of no turning}: Because of the risk of evicting a parent transaction that could lead to turning, certain mempool is designed to restrict eviction victims to child transactions; that is, only the transaction of maximal nonce under a given sender can be evicted.
-For instance, given an arriving transaction $tx$, the OpenEthereum mempool finds an existing child transaction $tx'$ with a lower \textit{GasPrice} than $tx$ and evicts it to admit $tx$.
+For instance, given an arriving transaction $tx$, the OpenEthereum mempool finds an existing child transaction $tx'$ with a lower fee than $tx$ and evicts it to admit $tx$.

 In Exploit $XT_9$, the attacker observes empty slots in the mempool (e.g., created by arriving blocks) and sends the same number of transactions to occupy them.
-The transactions are sent from one account where the child transaction has a higher \textit{GasPrice} $f_1$ than normal transactions, while all its parent transactions have minimal fees.
-A normal transaction that arrives subsequently is declined because $f_1$ is higher than a normal transaction.
-Because each of its parent transactions has a low \textit{GasPrice}, the mempool is locked at a low cost.
+The transactions are sent from one account where the child transaction has a higher fee $f_1$ than normal transactions, while all its parent transactions have minimal fees.
+A normal transaction that arrives subsequently is declined because $f_1$ is higher than the fee of a normal transaction.
+Because each of its parent transactions has a low fee, the mempool is locked at a low cost.